Tax Information Center

-Cost Basis Legislation that began in 2011 requires Baird to report adjusted cost basis to the IRS on Form 1099-B (Gross Proceeds) when Covered securities are sold, redeemed or exchanged in taxable (i.e., reportable) accounts.1 Cost basis and the applicable adjustments are an important part of accurately reporting capital gains and losses when filing income tax returns because they directly impact your taxable income.
-Your income tax return(s) must reflect the amounts Baird reports on your tax statements since the IRS will compare your income tax return to what is reported by Baird.
+Cost Basis Legislation that began in 2011 requires Baird to report adjusted cost basis to the IRS on Form 1099-B (Gross Proceeds) when Covered securities are sold, redeemed or exchanged in taxable (i.e., reportable) accounts.
+Cost basis and the applicable adjustments are an important part of accurately reporting capital gains and losses when filing income tax returns because they directly impact your taxable income.
+Your income tax return(s) must reflect the amounts Baird reports on your tax documents since the IRS will compare your income tax return to what is reported by Baird.
 If adjustments to the amounts reported by Baird are necessary, refer to IRS Instructions for Form 8949.
-You should also reconcile any differences and maintain supporting documentation accordingly.4 Please refer to "Cost Basis Legislation – What You Should Know" for additional information.
+You should also reconcile any differences and maintain supporting documentation accordingly.1 Please refer to "Cost Basis Legislation – What You Should Know" for additional information.

-4There may be instances when the information you report to the IRS differs from the information reported by Baird.
+1There may be instances when the information you report to the IRS differs from the information reported by Baird.
 You must be familiar with tax return reporting rules and be able to verify the differences.
 Wash sales are an example of a transaction that may cause differences between information reported to the IRS by Baird.
 You are not allowed to claim losses when reporting wash sales, though the disallowed amount must be reported to the IRS.
 Baird will identify wash sales within a given account, but it is your responsibility to identify wash sales that are a result of trades across different accounts at Baird or other financial institutions where you hold accounts.
 All gains from wash sales are also reported to the IRS.